State of Illinois

 - you are pregnant or physically or mentally unable to work;

-- you are residing with a (child)ren under age 18;
+- you are residing in a SNAP household and the household includes a; (child)ren under age 18;

 - you are employed or self-employed, working at least 30 hours per week or receiving weekly wages of 30 times the federal minimum wage.